-Most of this block was developed in the Edwardian period in red brick with gables, stone dressings and slate roofs.
+Most of this four storey block was developed in the Edwardian period in red brick with gables, stone dressings and slate roofs.
 Nos.
-248-252 match the development on the opposite comer of Prentis Road.
+248-252 match the development on the opposite corner of Prentis Road.
 No. 250 has a leaded casement window with an ornamental timber surround on the first floor, which is a remnant of Dorothy Perkins house style.
+To the rear of No. 248 stands a two storey block fronting Prentis Road with a fine inter-war style timber shopfront complete with retractable blinds, multi paned top lights and a splayed recessed shop entrance.

-The last of the large houses known as "The Shrubbery" was demolished in 1933 and Central Parade was built on the site.
-This building makes a break with the architectural style of the rest of the parade and is in a simple moderne style.
+The last of the large houses to line this part of the High Road, known as "The Shrubbery", was demolished in 1933 and Central Parade was built on the site.
+This three storey building makes a break with the architectural style of the rest of the block and is in a simple moderne style.
 The architects were Dixon and Braddock A.R.I.B.A.
 Constructed in 1933-4 this flat roofed block has a parade of six shops with flats above.
 Shop No.5 opened in September 1934.
 The original metal windows survive and a concrete brise-soleil runs the full width of the building at 2nd floor level.
+No 1 Central Parade retains the original splayed shop windows and black glazed stallriser unfortunately the other shop fronts have squat shop windows and excessively large fascias.

-John S.Quilter of the Adelphi, WC, designed Nos.
-256-268.
-The parade was built in 1901 and the contractors were again William Mason.
+John S.Quilter designed Nos.
+256 -268.
+The four storey parade was built in 1901 and the contractors were again William Mason.
 This parade maintains the scale and pattern of decorative red brick buildings, which typifies this part of Streatham High Road.
-A purpose built bank building (National Westminster Bank - now closed) stands on the southern corner.
+A purpose built bank building (latterly National Westminster Bank - now closed) stands on the southern corner.
+The parade retains some of its original console bracket, however two particularly unsightly and exceptionally large shop fascias have been inserted at Nos.
+262 and 264.